Nova Scotia’s Katherine Hirtle nominated for Volunteer of the Year

 As an avid hunter, Hirtle has a strong connection to the outdoors.

 “Following rules and regulations are what makes a hunter a conservationist,” says Hirtle.
 “Pairing this experience with my involvement with DUC reinforces these conservation values in me.”

 When asked how she’d feel about being awarded DUC’s national Volunteer of the Year, Hirtle says it would be a great lifetime achievement.

 “I would feel honoured,” she says.
 “But that being said, being a part of DUC and my involvement is an award in itself.

 Vote Katherine for DUC’s national Volunteer of the Year to celebrate her efforts and show some provincial pride!
-You can vote once a day until voting closes Friday, April 1, 2016.
+Voting is now closed.

 Read These Stories NextRead more stories